* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 • Free trial: N/A

-ExakTime is a time tracking system emphasizes compliance by keeping workers on top of field hours, meal breaks, and location verification.
+ExakTime is a time tracking system that supports compliance by keeping workers on top of field hours, meal breaks, and location verification.
 It provides GPS geofencing, photo ID capture, equipment tracking, and certified payroll reporting.

 With a 3.6 out of 5 rating and around six reviews, Exaktime doesn’t have the same recognition as others on this list.
-Reviews have found it helpful for tracking precise hours; however, some have called out scalability issues and difficulties reaching customer service.
+Reviews have found it helpful for tracking precise hours; however, some have noted scalability issues and difficulty reaching customer service.

 Key Features